 - Allow your membership to contribute in the audition/evaluation process of the applicants.
 Buy-in starts with their voices being valued on and off the risers.

 - Having a growth mindset is valuable.
 Look for candidates who are open, interested, and willing.
 Be sure they have a mentor/friend to help them during their transition into the role.

 If no one suitable is available from within the chorus, contact the following, probably in this order:

-When contacting non-barbershoppers, you must be prepared to pay enough to interest someone who's not hooked on the style.
-Be respectful of the difference in musical styles and of the education he or she has worked to obtain.
-Offer him or her CDs and videotapes of good barbershop choruses, resources from BHS International, along with a recent performance of your chorus and any chapter quartets within the chorus.
+When contacting non-barbershoppers, you must be prepared to pay enough to interest someone who's not as familiar with the style.
+Be respectful of the difference in musical backgrounds or genres, and of the education he or she has worked to obtain.
+Offer the candidate recordings of good barbershop choruses, resources from BHS International, along with a recent performance of your chorus and any chapter quartets within the chorus.

 Other helpful links: